ovdojoey/Juiced/README.md

 If you are already using SASS in your workflow, add Juiced to the top of your SASS file by using `@import /bower_components/sass/juiced`. *Note: the location of your bower components folder may vary.*

-You should define your custom Juiced variables before `@import` as this will allow your updated variables to be used even after updating Juiced using `bower update`.  *See /sass/_variables.scss for a list of available variables.*
+You should define your custom Juiced variables before the `@import` as this will allow your custom variables to remain even after updating the Juiced source (using `bower update`).  *See /sass/_variables.scss for a list of available variables.*

 ## Learning Juiced
 More to be come here, but get started with Juiced by checking out the examples folder.